Wednesday, February 24, 2021

 New Game

-it was only weather,
+it was only weather.

-the hydrocarbonous tilt of destiny.
+a hydrocarbonous tilt of priority.

-so said the profiteers and politicians,
+so said the profiteers and the politicians,

-who gainsaid every threat.
+while they gainsaid every threat.

-and a few tradeoffs down the clock,
+maybe a few tradeoffs, down the clock,

 to deeper, more susceptible speculations.

-the surly clouds and the coy blue,
+said of the surly clouds and simmering blue

-they were only playing a game,
+that they were only playing a game.

-trading pieces over our tragic race,
+trading pieces over our tragic race.

-so said the golden king.
+so said the golden king,

-and so the people hid
+and so the people hid.

-from the prowl of consequence.
+they lied from the prowl of consequence.

-they lied about loss,
+they lied about their losses,

 whenever a storm